 Yes!
 More than 90% of our applicants for admission apply online.
 Our online application can be found at stjohns.edu/Apply.
 We waive the application fee if you apply using our online application.

 Interviews are not required for admission, nor are they a factor in the admission process.

 Do you have part-time study?

-With the exception of the Radiology and Physician Assistant programs, our programs can be completed on a part-time basis.
+With the exception of the Radiologic Sciences and Physician Assistant programs, our programs can be completed on a part-time basis.

 As a prospective student-athlete, where can I send my athletics films for the coaches to review?

 If you are interested in playing for the Red Storm and are not currently being recruited, you can send your game films and athletic accomplishments information directly to the coaches of the teams you want to play for.
 The coaches contact information can be found here.
 You may also want to fill out the Prospective Student-Athlete Questionnaire by clicking here.

 Can I apply if I have earned a GED?

 Applicants with a GED are welcome to apply to St. John’s.
 You must submit the official GED score report along with the Diploma.